 The first condition on our list is strabismus, otherwise known as crossed eyes.
-Strabismus is a condition that causes the eye misalignment and is one of the more noticeable eye problems in pre-schoolers .
+Strabismus is a condition that causes eye misalignment and is one of the more noticeable eye problems in preschoolers.
 With this condition, the eyes often drift causing the iris (or the center of the eye) to point in a direction other than forwards.

 A common misconception about strabismus is that the eyes always cross.
 In fact, there are different types of strabismus because the eyes don’t always drift inwards.
 Sometimes they can drift in completely opposite directions, or up or down, etc. Strabismus is classified as either vertical or horizontal strabismus.

 Horizontal strabismus refers to the eyes misaligning horizontally.
-Esotropia is a type of horizontal misalignment where the eye drift inward, causing the cross-eyed effect.
+Esotropia is a type of horizontal misalignment where the eye drifts inward, causing the cross-eyed effect.
 This is the most common type of strabismus.

 Exotropia is another type of horizontal strabismus where the eyes drift outward, which is sometimes referred to as being “wall-eyed”.
 This is a less common type of strabismus.